GeekHunter-Brasil/hello-world/backend-styleguide/README.md

       context 'name' do
         let(:params) { { name: 'Test Name' } }

-        it 'should not add :blank to name' do expect(errors.added?(:name, :blank)).to be_falsey
+        it 'does not add :blank to name' do expect(errors.added?(:name, :blank)).to be_falsey
         end
       end

-      context 'available' do
+      context 'when available' do
-        context "when has 'true' value" do
+        context "is 'true'" do
           let(:params) { { available: true } }

-          it 'should not add :inclusion to available' do expect(errors.added?(:available, :inclusion)).to be_falsey
+          it 'does not add :inclusion to available' do expect(errors.added?(:available, :inclusion)).to be_falsey
           end
         end
-        context "when has 'false' value" do
+        context "is 'false'" do
           let(:params) { { available: false } }

-          it 'should not add :inclusion to available' do expect(errors.added?(:available, :inclusion)).to be_falsey
+          it 'does not add :inclusion to available' do expect(errors.added?(:available, :inclusion)).to be_falsey
           end
         end